SpongeBob's Last Stand: Production

 "SpongeBob's Last Stand" was written by Aaron Springer, Steven Banks, and Derek Iversen.
 Springer also served as storyboard director.
-Animation direction by Andrew Overtoom and Tom Yasumi, the episode was part of Nickelodeon's 2010 Earth Day celebration.
+Animation direction was by Andrew Overtoom and Tom Yasumi.
+The episode was part of Nickelodeon's 2010 Earth Day celebration.
 The episode originally aired on Nickelodeon in the United States on April 22, 2010, following a two-hour marathon of nature-themed SpongeBob episodes.
 A tie-in game to the episode was released online prior to its television airing.
 According to Nickelodeon, "[kids will] learn about the environment through different levels at different Bikini Bottom locales."